-It offers over 24 compact lens options built according to the next generation interchangeable lens camera standard (Micro Four Thirds..
+It offers over 24 compact lens options built according to the next-generation interchangeable lens camera standard (Micro Four Thirds..
 Its mirrorless design enables for a significantly lighter, more compact camera body, while also offering cutting-edge video, and audio, creative controls, wireless, intelligent-focusing, and exposure technologies.
 Good luck in finding all of these in your traditional DSLRs.

 The exclusive Lumix 4K Ultra HD video pause and export ensures that you never miss that one shot that perfectly captures a scene.
 You can also shoot videos in full 4K resolution.
 However, the in-camera JPEGs and color profiles are not the best, which may leave you dissatisfied with the appearance of the images.

 You can also unwire your creativity by WiFi sharing features.
 You require the Panasonic Image App and a WiFi connection to be able to control various functions on the Lumix G7 using a smartphone or a tablet device.
-Some of these features cover the image focus, shutter release, geotagging etc.
+Some of these features cover the image focus, shutter release, geotagging, etc.

 4. Fujifilm X-A5

 Released in early 2018, the Fuji X-A5 is one of the newest additions to the Fuji family.
 It is quite affordable and can prove to be a great buy if you are looking for something under $500.
-However, in spite of the low price, it includes some of the most important features for modern cameras.
+However, in spite of the low price, it includes some of the most important features of modern cameras.

-It is created with confidence and style, sporting a retro design and offering a host of features including a 180 degree tilting rear LCD screen, built-in Bluetooth technology and an extended battery life.
+It is created with confidence and style, sporting a retro design and offering a host of features including a 180 degree tilting rear LCD screen, built-in Bluetooth technology, and extended battery life.
 The Fujifilm X-A5 can shoot up to 450 frames per charge, which is indeed impressive.
 An amazing wide-angle lens lets you take stunning self-portraits that are bound to blow away your peers on social media.

 There is no electronic viewfinder though, which means you have to always use the screen for taking pictures.
-This might take away some of the joy of looking through a viewfinder, but the newly developed 24.2-megapixel APS-C sensor makes up for it through accurate scene recognition in SR+ AUTO mode, amazing color reproduction performance and skin tone reproduction capability.
+This might take away some of the joy of looking through a viewfinder, but the newly developed 24.2-megapixel APS-C sensor makes up for it through accurate scene recognition in SR AUTO mode, amazing color reproduction performance, and skin tone reproduction capability.

 - Quite Affordable